zeroklone/preprocess_network_capture_files/README.md

 source | str | Source IP address destination | str | Destination IP address.

-All binary data is written the the csv as an int.
+All binary data is written to the csv as an int.
 The **__to_bits function** can be used to unpack a bit string from any given int.
 It is advised to use the **__pad_string** function to get the string to the necessary length before attempting to interpret it.
 The bit strings are written as integers because the **read_csv()** function in the Python implementation of Pandas cannot be set to treat fields containing numbers as strings, which leads it to strip the leading zeros from bit strings.

-<h1>Preprocess</h1>
+<h1>Preprocessing</h1>

 This program uses the output of SerialiseNetworkCaptureFile.
 It augments the csv file with a series of features.
+This program removes TCP and passive traffic.
+Passive traffic is defined by Barry Irwin as "those packets which had the RST flag set".

 Instructions:
 ```